voussoir/reddit/SubredditBirthdays/README.md

 Some subreddits are not properly marked as NSFW.
 This is either the fault of the moderators or, in some cases, the data was collected while the subreddit was brand new.

+04 August 2016
+- Database files have been moved to [the release page](https://github.com/voussoir/reddit/releases)

 02 November 2014
 - Finally decided to start measuring subscribers.
 Numbers will be wrong for quite some time.